11 minutes read

 CBD oil is legal in the UK if it is derived from hemp and not marijuana.
 This means that only products containing virtually no THC are legal.
 A CBD product that contains high levels of THC is considered a drug under UK regulations, its use is not allowed in the UK unless it is part of the medical cannabis program.

-We need to emphasize that CBD oil can only be marketed as a food supplement, if you are going to market your product with claims of medical use they will not be legal.
+It is emphasized that CBD oil can only be marketed as a food supplement.
+Going to market with your product with claims of medical use it will not be legal.

 We would like to invite you to read our articles about the regulation of CBD in other countries, such as: